namanh11611/namanh11611.github.io/content/post/process/index.en.md

 ---
-title: "Tất tần tật về Process trong Android"
+title: "Everything About Process in Android"
-description: "Process là một khái niệm cơ bản nhưng cũng rất quan trọng trong Android.
-Khi chúng ta khởi chạy ứng dụng, mặc định tất cả các component như Activity, Service, BroadcastReceiver, ContentProvider sẽ cùng chạy trên một Linux Process."
+description: "Processes are a fundamental but essential concept in Android.
+When we launch an application, by default, all components like Activity, Service, BroadcastReceiver, and ContentProvider run within a single Linux Process."
 date: 2024-06-21T00:00:00+07:00
 slug: process
 image: process.jpg